Single Stamina: Plot

 It is winter in New York City; Marshall, Lily, Ted, and Robin are in "couples' hibernation mode".
 Barney tries to get them to go out, but the two couples consistently refuse.
-Tired of being his own wingman, Barney announces that he's invited his brother James to town.
-Ted warns Robin that James is just like Barney, only gay, so she shouldn't be surprised.
+Tired of being his own wingman, Barney invites his brother James to town.
+Ted warns Robin that James is just like Barney, only gay, so she should not be surprised.
 James arrives and Robin is very surprised to discover that James is black.
-Robin asks what the back-story is, and it is revealed that the two don't really know it; amongst other things, their mother says that Barney is white because she ate vanilla ice cream when she was pregnant with him, and James is black because she ate chocolate ice cream.
+Robin asks what the back-story is, and it is revealed that the two do not really know it; amongst other things, their mother says that Barney is white because she ate vanilla ice cream when she was pregnant with him, and James is black because she ate chocolate ice cream.

 James tells them that they are young people living in New York and that they should go out and have fun.
 The six of them go out, and James helps Barney pick up a girl with a lower back tattoo.
-Lily, Marshall, Robin, and Ted comment on the differences between single people and people in couples.
-While they are discussing whether it is more difficult to pick up a girl or to deflect obnoxious guys picking you up, the group notices that James is acting strangely.
-He has been turning down a lot of guys tonight, complaining about his feet hurting him, and generally acting like the four of them.
-When they see James text messaging someone, they realize that he must be in a monogamous relationship and they have to tell Barney.
-Barney confronts James, grabbing James's phone, which has a picture of James and another man on it.
+Lily, Marshall, Robin, and Ted note how single people have more "single stamina" than people in couples.
+While they are discussing whether it is more difficult to pick up a date or to deflect obnoxious flirts, the group notices that James is acting strangely – turning down a lot of guys, complaining about his feet hurting him, and generally acting like the four of them.
+When they see James text messaging someone, they realize that he must be in a monogamous relationship and they tell Barney.
+Barney confronts James, grabbing James's phone, which has a picture of James and another man.
 James tells Barney that the man in the picture is Tom, his fiancé.
 James then asks Barney to be his best man.
-Barney says no, which crushes James.
+An upset Barney rejects James, lamenting the end of single life once gay men start getting married.